LV Calculator

 Enter your patient's interventricular septal end-diastole measurement (IVSd)

 It is also measured with echo.
-We evaluate the thickness of the wall that is located between two ventricles of a heart.
+We evaluate the thickness of the wall that is located between the two ventricles of a heart.

 -